 You'll sometimes hear green beans called string beans or wax beans, depending on what part of the country you happen to be in.

 The French version of green beans, called haricots verts (pronounced "ha-ree-ko vair"), are a bit more slender than the ones we're used to seeing here in the States.

 When purchased fresh, green beans should be firm and should snap when bent in half.
-You'll want to trim off the tough ends before cooking them, and you can also peel away the the fibrous strip along the edge if you're particular.
-And of course, you can cut the pods to shorter lengths, as well.
+You'll want to trim off the tough ends before cooking them, and you can also peel away the fibrous strip along the edge if you're particular.
+You can cut the pods to shorter lengths, as well.

 Should I Use Canned Green Beans?

 Long answer: Unfortunately (with the possible exception of corn), canned vegetables are almost universally dreadful.
 Nowhere is this truer than canned green beans.

 While it's important to temper one's expectations when it comes to canned anything, it's difficult to imagine anything more disheartening than opening a can of green beans and beholding the limp, overcooked, colorless and utterly flaccid little pods within, soaking in their disappointment.

 Frozen green beans are not as good as fresh, but they're miles better than canned ones and thus a decent compromise.
 The nice thing about frozen green beans is that they're quick frozen but not cooked, which means they retain their color — although their texture suffers a bit in the process of freezing and thawing.

 How you cook green beans can affect their color.
 As a rule, you want your green beans to have a bright, vivid, green color.
 You'll notice when you blanch green beans that their green color will intensify after a couple of minutes.
 If you keep cooking, that green color will fade and turn a drab shade of olive green.